Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 ## Aspects of spatial variability of soil variables {#aspects-variability}

 In this chapter we review the statistical theory for soil mapping.
-We focus on models that are most suitable for practical implementation and use with soil profile data and gridded covariates, and we provide the mathematical-statistical details of the selected models.
-We start by revisiting some basic statistical aspects of soil mapping, and finally illustrate the proposed framework for reproducible, semi-automated mapping of soil variables using simple, real-world examples.
+We focus on models considered most suitable for practical implementation and use with soil profile data and gridded covariates, and we provide the mathematical-statistical details of the selected models.
+We start by revisiting some basic statistical aspects of soil mapping, and conclude by illustrating a proposed framework for reproducible, semi-automated mapping of soil variables using simple, real-world examples.

-To code examples are only shown for illustration.
+The code and examples are provided only for illustration.
 More complex predictive modeling is described in section \@ref(soilmapping-using-mla).
-To install and optimize packages used in this chapter please refer to section \@ref(Rstudio).
+To install and optimize all packages used in this chapter please refer to section \@ref(Rstudio).

 ### Modelling soil variability

 Soils vary spatially in a way that is often only partially understood.
-The main (deterministic) causes of soil spatial variation are the well-known causal factors — climate, organisms, relief and parent material — but how these factors jointly shape the soil over time is a very complex process that is (still) extremely difficult to model mechanistically.
-Moreover, mechanistic modelling approaches require large sets of input data that are not available in practice.
+The main (deterministic) causes of soil spatial variation are the well-known causal factors — climate, organisms, relief, parent material and time — but how these factors jointly shape the soil over time is a very complex process that is (still) extremely difficult to model mechanistically.
+Moreover, mechanistic modelling approaches require large sets of input data that are realistically not available in practice.
 Some initial steps have been made, notably for mechanistic modelling of vertical soil variation (see e.g. @Finke2008462,
 @Sommer2008480, @Minasny2008140, and @vanwalleghem2010spatial), but